Electric Bike vs. Scooter — Which Should You Choose?

 E-Bikes and electric scooters are the most popular personal electric transporters.

-Secondly, they have become much more affordable and readily available.
-They are not just niche products for “techy” people, they are widely available and affordable.
+Secondly, they have become much more affordable and readily available and are not just niche products for “techy” people.

 Finally, they allow us to greatly reduce our carbon footprint and save money on commuting when we switch over from regular motor vehicles.